Wegmans: Expansion

 In 1965, the chain expanded beyond the Rochester area, with a store in Hornell in the Southern Tier of New York State, then in 1968 in Syracuse, and again in 1977 with its first Buffalo store.
 The first store outside New York opened in 1993 in Erie, Pennsylvania, and the expansion continued with a store in New Jersey in 1999, Virginia in 2004, Maryland in 2005, Massachusetts in 2011, North Carolina in 2019, and Washington, D.C. and Delaware in 2022.
 As a part of the company's continued expansion efforts, Wegmans opened its fifth Maryland location in Columbia on June 17, 2012.
 Its sixth Maryland location opened in Crofton on October 28, 2012, followed by a Germantown location on September 15, 2013.
 Wegmans opened a store at the Montgomery Mall in North Wales, Pennsylvania, on November 3, 2013, the first store to be part of a shopping mall since the closing of the Midtown Plaza store in Rochester.

 Wegmans, having long planned to expand into New England, opened its first store in that region in Northborough, Massachusetts, on October 16, 2011.
-2014 saw Wegmans opening two more Massachusetts stores, in Newton, Chestnut Hill, on April 27, and in Burlington on October 26.
+Wegmans opened two more Massachusetts stores in 2014, in Newton, Chestnut Hill, on April 27, and in Burlington on October 26.
 Its fourth Massachusetts store opened in Westwood on October 11, 2015.
 The eighth Maryland store opened in Owings Mills, Maryland, in September 2016.
 In late 2016, Wegmans opened Virginia stores in Short Pump (August), Midlothian, and Charlottesville (November).
 The Hanover Township, New Jersey, location opened in July 2017.
 The Montvale, New Jersey, location opened in September 2017.
 The Medford, Massachusetts, location opened on November 5, 2017.
 The Natick, Massachusetts, location opened on April 29, 2018.
 The Chantilly, Virginia, location opened on June 3, 2018.
 The Lancaster, Pennsylvania, location opened on September 23, 2018.
 The Virginia Beach, Virginia, location opened on April 28, 2019.
 The chain's first store in North Carolina, located in Raleigh, opened on September 29, 2019.
 It was also the chain's 100th store.
-The chain's first location in New York City, at Admiral's Row in Brooklyn's Navy Yard, opened on October 27, 2019.
+The chain's first location in New York City and on Long Island, at Admiral's Row in Brooklyn's Navy Yard, opened on October 27, 2019.